marcgg/marcgg.github.com/_posts/2014-04-09-phonegap-steroids-hybrid-native-app-tips.md

 on retina displays.
 Yeah, this is pretty unituitive and a major pain.
 There are a lot of ways to try to get this to work.

-This might not be best for you, but for my use case, I found [Stephan Bönnemann's solution](https://excellenteasy.com/devblog/posts/how-to-target-physical-pixels-on-retina-screens-with-css/) simpler, and I ended adding a DOM element and styling it like this:
+This might not be best for you but, for my use case, I found [Stephan Bönnemann's solution](https://excellenteasy.com/devblog/posts/how-to-target-physical-pixels-on-retina-screens-with-css/) simpler, and I ended adding a DOM element and styling it like this: